A Daily Baby Aspirin Could Help Many Pregnancies And Save Lives

 She says her doctor "explained to us that because of my age and the fact that I had a history of preeclampsia, aspirin would be recommended for me to take.
 Just precautionarily — to keep the flow of nutrients and oxygen and everything to the baby and help it continue to thrive and grow."

 Desmukes says at first she was hesitant.
-A nurse by training, she knows any medicine can have side effects, and says she prefers a "holistic" approach to her own health.
+A nurse by training, she knows any medicine can have side effects and says she prefers a "holistic" approach to her own health.
 But she also knows the risks of preeclampsia, and how it can be fatal — it's a leading cause of the high maternal mortality rate in the U.S. And as a black woman, Desmukes' risk of dying in childbirth is elevated; maternal mortality rates among black women in the U.S. are about three times those of white women.

 She did some research, thought about it, and decided to take the aspirin.
-She's due in November, and so far everything's going well — no signs of hypertension.
+She is due in November, and so far everything's going well — no signs of hypertension.

 How it works